cbdevnet/midimonster/README.md

 | `write`	| `DeviceName`		| none			| MIDI device to connect for output |

 MIDI device names may either be `client:port` portnames or prefixes of MIDI device names.
+Run `aconnect -i` to list input ports and `aconnect -o` to list output ports.

+Each instance also provides a virtual port, so MIDI devices can also be connected with `aconnect <sender> <receiver>`.

 #### Channel specification